 Tweet Stats demonstrates, among other things, a graph of daily aggregate tweets.
 And it also contains your most popular hours to tweet and who you retweet.
-Twitter Reach reveals exposure and reach.
-E. g. this means impressions and mentions of any topic, be it a word, a phrase, a userid or a hashtag.
+You’ll probably have to pay a different site for stats like exposure and reach.
+E. g. this means impressions and mentions of any topic, be it a word, a phrase, a user id or a hashtag.

 In conclusion, keep up with Twitter, but don’t overwhelm your followers with floods of content.
 And measure your influence as well as you can, both using your own and external tools.
 If you can adjust your tweets to better serve your followers, your true influence will surely rise.